w3c/wai-dynamic-planning/source/initiate/assess_the_situation.html.erb.md

 ---

 {:.introduction}
 Explore and learn the current state of accessibility in your organization to help when initiating discussions with stakeholders and management.
-This will also provide you with a better understanding of the scale of the challenge.

 Several aspects of web accessibility can be checked fairly easily, with little or no technical skills required.
 This includes cursory checks of:

 * Key websites and website user activities
 * Web content policies and processes, such as those related to editing and publishing